-Speaking of second-hand EVs, are they are smart buy, or trouble waiting to happen?
+Speaking of second-hand EVs, are they are a smart buy, or trouble waiting to happen?
 We examine the Tesla Model S as a test case.

-The jury is still out on whether the electric vehicle is better for the environment, thanks to factors like manufacturing and the source of its electricity charge.
+The jury is still out on whether the electric vehicle is better for the environment, thanks to factors like manufacturing and the source of its power.
 Some argue that the EV is no cleaner than a petrol car, while politicians have also used the issue to divide electorates.
 Here’s our take.

 The electric vehicle came perilously close to becoming the norm as far back as the 1890s, when a plethora of small, relatively affordable cars outsold gasoline-powered cars at a rate of two to one.